 Basic exemption is EUR1,728.
 As from 1 January 2015 the income tax rate will be decreased to 20 percent.

-Top marginal rate kicks in at FJD15,600 of taxable income per annum.
+Top marginal rate kicks in at FJD50,000 of taxable income per annum.

 Top marginal rate kicks in at EUR 100,000 of taxable income.
 Note however that municipal tax rates are significant in Finland (vary between approximately 16.25 percent and 22 percent).
 If the individual belongs to a Finnish church, church tax of approximately 1 percent to 2.20 percent may also be due.

-Top marginal rate (45 percent) kicks in at EUR70,830 (for single taxpayer – double that if married with no dependents) of net income for 2012 (latest voted rates – the rates are usually voted at the end of the year for the prior year).
-There is an additional 4 percent tax on high income earners which begins at EUR500,000 for a single taxpayer – double that for a married couple.
+Top marginal rate kicks in at 70,830 EUR (for single taxpayer & ndash; double that if married with no dependents)of net taxable income for 2011 (latest voted rates, the rates are usually voted at the end of the year for the prior year).

-Georgia applies flat income tax rate of 20 percent.
-Individuals whose employment income in a calendar year does not exceed GEL6,000 (approximately USD3,614) are entitled to make deductions of GEL1,800 (approximately USD1,084) from employment income and claim a tax refund by means of filing a tax return to the Georgian tax authorities.
+Georgia applies flat income tax rate of 20%.
+Individual whose employment income in a calendar year does not exceed GEL 6,000 (approximately USD 3,390) is entitled to make deduction of GEL 1,800 (approximately USD 1,017) from employment income and claim a tax refund by means of filing a tax return to the Georgian tax authorities.

 Top marginal rate kicks in at EUR250,731 (for single taxpayer – double that if married) of taxable income.
 In addition to income tax, there is a solidarity surcharge of 5.5 percent of the income tax and where applicable, a Church tax of 8 or 9 percent of the income tax may be levied.